Seated Liberty Dollars were struck from 1840 till 1873 and coins were made in Philadelphia, Carson City, New Orleans and San Francisco.

 Seated Liberty Dollars after 1865 carry the reverse motto IN GOD WE TRUST.
 There are quite a few scarce and rare date Seated Liberty Dollars.

-Strong detail with pleasing light gray surfaces.
+Strong detail with lustrous silver-gray surfaces.